J1406+0102: Dust Obscured Galaxy Hiding Super Eddington Accretion System with Bright Radio Emission: Discussion

 \acknowledgments

-This work is supported by Japan Society for the Promotion of Science (JSPS) KAKENHI (20H01939; K.~Ichikawa) and KAKENHI (22K14028, 21H04487; S.S.
+We thank the anonymous referee for helpful comments that improved the clarity and quality of the manuscript.
+This work is supported by Japan Society for the Promotion of Science (JSPS) KAKENHI (25K01043; K.~Ichikawa) and KAKENHI (22K14028, 21H04487; S.S.
 Kimura).
 S.S.K. acknowledges support by the Tohoku Initiative for Fostering Global Researchers for Interdisciplinary Sciences (TI-FRIS) of MEXT’s Strategic Professional Development Program for Young Researchers.
 We also acknowledge support from the National Natural Science Foundation of China (12073003, 12150410307, 12003003, 11721303, 11991052, 11950410493), and the China Manned Space Project Nos.
 CMS-CSST-2021- A04 and CMS-CSST-2021-A06.

 This publication makes use of data products from the Wide-field Infrared Survey Explorer, which is a joint project of the University of California, Los Angeles, and the Jet Propulsion Laboratory/California Institute of Technology, funded by the National Aeronautics and Space Administration.